Zoloft Side Effects: Risks, Frequency & What to Expect

 photo of woman experiencing headache

-Some individuals may experience dizziness or feelings of lightheadedness, especially when standing up quickly.
-This effect usually diminishes as your body adjusts.
+Some people may feel dizzy or lightheaded, especially when standing up quickly.
+This side effect typically fades as your body adjusts to the medication over time.

 photo of addiction symptom which is sleep disturbance